scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 ---
-title: CloudBank Solution to use a cloud virtual machine as a Jupyter notebook server
+title: Use a cloud virtual machine as a Jupyter notebook server
 parent: Solutions
 grand_parent: Technical Resources
 ---